Top 7 Earth Trek Shows of the Seventies

 What set this one apart was that it wasn’t on Earth.
 It took place aboard a universe ship where the population has forgotten that they are on a universe ship.
 The ship was used in the evacuation of the Earth.
 But centuries ago, there was an accident, and the senior crew was killed.
 The rest of the passengers descended into savagery.

 Devon was played by 2001’s Keira Dullea and his magnificent Seventies Pornstache.
-The other two were played by a couple of actors you never heard of but they both had a solid body of work after this show as character actors.
+The other two were played by a couple of actors you never heard of but they both had solid bodies of work after this show as character actors.
 Walter Koenig was a recurring villain.

 The premise was an interesting combination of two well-known science fiction tropes: the universe ship and Earth Trek.
 The execution on the other hand was so bad that its creator, Harlan Ellison, ended up demanding his name be taken off it.
 Which it was.
 The creator and writer of this show is credited as Cordwainer Bird.